PickNikRobotics/tf_keyboard_cal/README.md

   <origin xyz="1.0 0.0 1.0" rpy="0.0 -0.0 1.57" />
 ````

-Which hopefully makes your life easier, you can check out a [video example here](https://www.youtube.com/watch?v=C9BbFv-C9Zo).
+Which hopefully makes your life easier :-)